sonr-io/blockchain/README.md

 ```

 The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
 For details, see the [monorepo for Starport front-end development](https://github.com/tendermint/vue).

+### Starport CLI Reference

+`starport chain serve`
+- This is the command that starts the blockchain.
+- By adding the flag `--reset-once` it will reset the blockchain on the first startup

+`starport scaffold vue`
+- This is the command that rescaffolds a vue frontend (web) interface for the Cosmos SDK.

+`starport scaffold flutter`
+- This is the command that rescaffolds a flutter frontend (mobile, desktop) interface for the Cosmos SDK.

+`starport generate openapi`
+- Generates an OpenAPI spec for your chain from your config.yml

+`starport generate dart`
+- Generate a Dart client

+`starport generate vuex`
+- Generate Vuex store for you chain's frontend from your config.yml

 ## Version History